ajcr/ajcr.github.io/_posts/2015-2-27-Words-nobody-wants.md

 ---

 So if you want to be the proud owner of domain name with a never-before-used word, what are your options?
-Here a few ideas:
+Here are a few ideas:

 - **_pewful_** - enough to fill a church pew
 - **_caufle_** - a gang of slaves